Skip navigation

 Sitagliptin

-Sitagliptin is used along with diet and exercise and sometimes with other medications to lower blood sugar levels in patients with type 2 diabetes (condition in which blood sugar is too high because the body does not produce or use insulin normally).
+Sitagliptin is used along with diet and exercise and sometimes with other medications to lower blood sugar levels in adults with type 2 diabetes (condition in which blood sugar is too high because the body does not produce or use insulin normally).
 Sitagliptin is in a class of medications called dipeptidyl peptidase-4 (DPP-4) inhibitors.
 It works by increasing the amounts of certain natural substances that lower blood sugar when it is high.
+Sitagliptin is not used to treat type 1 diabetes (condition in which the body does not produce insulin and therefore cannot control the amount of sugar in the blood).

 Sitagliptin comes as a tablet to take by mouth.
 It is usually taken once a day with or without food.
 Take sitagliptin at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sitagliptin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.